 Dancing Between Languages 文字探戈 — 與文字起舞

 Li Kotomi is an author, translator, and interpreter from Taiwan, working in Chinese and Japanese.
 Her first novel written in Japanese Hitorimai (Solo Dance) received the Gunzō New Writer’s Award for Excellence in 2017 and her Chinese translation of the book was also published in Taiwan.
-In 2019 her novel Itsutsu kazoereba mikazuki ga (Count to Five and the Crescent Moon) was nominated for the Akutagawa Prize.
-She discusses linguistic hybridity and the journey to writing fiction in your second language, as well as queer/feminist literature with Dr. Grace En-Yi Ting of HKU, who specializes in queer/feminist approaches to Japanese literary and cultural studies.
-In JAPANESE, and available 24 hours later with CHINESE subtitles.
+In 2019 her novel Itsutsu kazoereba mikazuki ga (Count to Five and the Crescent Moon…) was nominated for the Akutagawa Prize.
+She discusses linguistic hybridity and the journey to writing fiction in your second language, as well as queer/feminist literature with Grace Ting of HKU, who specializes in queer/feminist approaches to Japanese literary and cultural studies.
+Moderated by literary agent, Li Kangqin.
+In MANDARIN.
+Click here to watch for FREE.

 Click here to buy books by Li Kotomi.